hzub/ng-chroma/README.md

 `npm install ng-chroma`

-# 2. Including in your project
+# 2. Importing ng-chroma to your project

 ### Using UMD (webpack etc.)